The Non-Invasive Discseel® Procedure

 patient success

 Sean wanted to find a solution to his back pain that didn’t involve putting hardware in his spine, so he chose the Discseel® Procedure.
-Now he’s living pain-free and able to return to the lifestyle he loves.
+Now he’s living pain-free and has been able to return to the lifestyle he loves.

 ARTICLES ON DEGENERATIVE DISC DISEASE